 Bonus Shinkansen Train Tips:

-• Luggage: On the Shinkansen, there’s limited space for large luggage.
+- Luggage: On the Shinkansen, there’s limited space for large luggage.
 If you have large bags, you can use luggage forwarding services or pay extra to reserve space for large luggage on certain trains.
 However, most regular sized suit-cases will be able to travel along with you easily.
 All it requires is a little lifting or limiting your leg space.
+Do make sure you’re not traveling during peak-hours, as navigating a train station with lots of luggage is not ideal.

 Enjoy the experience!